Travel

 Bruno

-This is a go-to for a cup of coffee, and the bonus is that there is an attached bookshop and a beautiful mural outside.
+This is a go-to spot for a cup of coffee, but the best part is the attached bookstore!

 Silverpick Coffee

-This is located in The Peaks Hotel right at the entrance to the spa, if you’re looking for a pre or post treatment caffeine boost.
+Located in The Peaks Hotel right at the entrance to the spa, stop here for a pre or post-treatment caffeine boost.

 Black Iron Kitchen & Bar

-Grab a smoothie if you’re feeling healthy, or treat yourself to a delicious brioche French toast (either is a great option).
+Grab a smoothie if you’re feeling healthy, or treat yourself to a delicious brioche French toast (both are great options).

 Telluride Coffee Co.